Treasurys Pull Back After Recent Gains

 One factor that could depress bond prices in the near term is looming debt supply, according to analysts.

-Auctions of three-year and 10-year notes are set to take place Monday followed by a sale of 30-year bonds on Tuesday.
+Auctions of three-year and 10-year notes are expected to take place Monday followed by a sale of 30-year bonds on Tuesday.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com